Sagramielgo/Sagramielgo/README.md

 - The powerful [Shields.io](https://shields.io/) API and website.
 - Emojis from [Emojipedia](https://emojipedia.org/).
 - Icons from [SimpleIcons](https://simpleicons.org/).
-- [Anurag Hazra](https://github.com/anuraghazra/github-readme-stats) for info about the stats.

 <!-- [If you liked this ✨ _special_ ✨ repository, please do not forget to star it.](url)-->